etc5523-2020/my-blog-yawenzhang9701/content/authors/admin/_index.md

 Hi, this is Yawen's blog :thought_balloon:

-I am a new graduate from undergraduate :woman_student: and studying in Monash major in Business Analytics.
+I am a new graduate from undergraduate :woman_student: and studying at Monash major in Master of Business Analytics.
 The things I enjoy doing include data analysis :bar_chart:, cooking :woman_cook: and traveling :national_park:.